fw262/TAR-scRNA-seq/from_cellranger/README.md

 ### 2. Download required software listed above.

 Please ensure to include all required software before starting.
-If using conda, you can create a new environment with the included ```scTAR_cellranger.yml``` file using the following command:
+If using conda, you can create a new environment with the included ```scTAR_cellranger.yml``` file.
+Be sure to change the path in the last line of the .yml file so that it points to your miniconda3 installation.
+Install everything using the following command:
 ```
 conda create -f scTAR_cellranger.yml
 ```